Driving on Skye

-Parking in or near entrances to farm tracks, in field gateways or at cattle grid gates can prevent access by farmers and others who live and work in the countryside.
+Do not park in or near entrances to farm tracks or field gateways.
+This can prevent access by crofters and others who live and work in the countryside.

 Watch out for four-legged friends

-They may be cute and woolly but you should take extra care and reduce your speed if you see sheep, cows or other animals on the road.
+Take extra care and reduce your speed if you see sheep, cows, or other animals on the road.
 You should also be aware of the risk of deer on the road, particularly when driving at night.

 Mobile service on the island is good.
 However, you may wish to download an offline version of Google Maps to access your GPS location and maps when out of range.

 No drinking and driving

 Scotland has a zero tolerance approach to drink driving Drink Drive Limit Scotland